Richly decorated wall in Spain as an example of Mudejar Architecture

 This combination of building materials creates this distinctive style, typical of Mudejar style.

-They are used to decorate walls, floors, and ceilings, and are arranged in intricate patterns and designs.
+Tiles were used to decorate walls, floors, and ceilings, and they were arranged in intricate patterns and designs.
 The patterns often include geometric shapes, floral motifs, and calligraphy, and are arranged in a way that creates a sense of harmony and balance.

 Mudéjar style plaster